hlab-design-analysis/SampleSizeUnsorted/README.md

 # SampleSizeUnsorted
-Determination of sample size needed to sample unsorted catches
+Determination of sample size needed to attain specific margins of error in the species composition of unsorted catches